The Sexualization of 2018

-Both times my daughter took out her phone and showed the teachers the two posts each of her friends had armed themselves with to help them vocalize their feelings about teachers telling them what they can or cannot wear to school.
-The first one reads:
+Both times my daughter took out her phone and showed the teachers the two posts each of her friends had armed themselves with to help them articulate their feelings about teachers telling them what they can or cannot wear to school.
+A portion of the first one reads:

 Yes.
 Let’s think about that.

 While I don’t doubt the purpose of a dress code was initially intended to make everyone comfortable, perhaps it’s time to take a hard look at the overall message it sends.

 Of the seven items listed on the school’s dress code, five seem to only apply to female students (bra straps, mini skirts, short shorts, cleavage, crop tops).
 Arguably, boys could wear short shorts and crop tops as well, but let’s skip that visual for a second and focus on what this dress code is saying.
 The other two items on the list are underwear showing and clothing with a violent, vulgar, or drug-related reference.
 Interestingly, the very first code of conduct listed on the school’s website is that students have a right to be treated fairly and equitably.
 Yet the dress code list is more than 70% focused on female attire.
 I’ve never been that great at math, but I’m pretty sure a 70/30 ratio is neither fair nor equitable.

 The second post my daughter and her friends showed their teachers stated: